vicky654/Aritstic/README.md

 ## Project Description

-Artistic is a landing page for a photography studio.
+BlackWing is a landing page for a photography studio.
 This is a well-designed and `responsive` landing page with `dark mode` feature.
 The main purpose of this project is to show how to create a landing page with `dark mode` feature using `ReactJs`.
 We will be using React Context API to toggle `dark mode` feature.
 Hope you enjoy it!.

 ## What we are going to learn/use